apache/activemq-website/src/components/classic/documentation/how-do-i-change-the-logging.md

 How Do I Change the Logging at Runtime?
 ---------------------------------------

-The default logging level in ActiveMQ Classic is INFO.
-This can be seen by starting up the default ActiveMQ Classic binary in a terminal.
+The default logging level in ActiveMQ is INFO.
+This can be seen by starting up the default ActiveMQ binary in a terminal.
 In doing so, you will see the output shown below:
 ```
 $ ./bin/activemq
 ACTIVEMQ_HOME: /Users/bsnyder/amq/apache-activemq-5.1.0